Studying Computer Science (CS) at UC Berkeley

 Students interested in pursuing a Masters or PhD as graduates students can also pursue their advanced degrees at Berkeley.
 EECS students are eligible to apply for an exclusive fifth year Masters in EECS program.
 This program is shorter than many other Masters programs across the nation, so it's an excellent option for EECS students.

-At Juni Learning, we offer private online coding classes for kids, and many of our highly qualified instructors are pursuing a Computer Science major at UC Berkeley.
-To have your student assessed for placement into one of our courses, request a trial class with us.
+At Juni Learning, we offer private and group online coding classes for kids, and many of our highly qualified instructors are pursuing a Computer Science major at UC Berkeley.
+Get started with our Admissions Team today to see what class is best for your child.